hairypoppins/lightdesk/README.md

 Lightdesk was initially developed to help with lighting setups in my own personal projects, where adjusting a large number of lights was proving a tedium of clicking back and forth between 3D view, scene outliner, and property panels.
 This add-on is provided as-is and free for use under GNU GPL.
 I am not a professional developer and make no claims for the quality of the design or implementation, nor its robustness, safety, performance, usefulness, or indeed any other characteristic.

 Although I do not intend any further development or to provide ongoing support, if you report any issues here and I will endeavour to address them as best I can.
-Thanks in advance for your feedback, I hope that Lightdesk might prove of some small help to you in your creative endeavours.
+Thanks in advance for your feedback, I hope that Lightdesk proves of some help to you in your creative endeavours.